 Since Windows 8 was launched, the versions of the operating system have been consistently facing issues with network connectivity.
 Earlier with Windows 8, the “Limited or no connectivity error” was a common issue.
 Microsoft tried working on these issues bettering the situation with every update.
 However, still plenty of users face issues with the network.

-One of the most commonly reported network issue in Windows 10 is “Checking Network Requirements.”
+One of the most commonly reported network issue in Windows 10 and windows 11 is “Checking Network Requirements.”

 This happens when the user tries to connect to the network, however, the system neither connects, nor gives the “Can’t connect to this network” error message.
 You could try restarting the system if it helps, but usually it doesn’t.